 11. What would an app, service or tool built with read-write API access to student aid forms look like?

 E. Privacy Issues

-1. How could the Department use APIs that involve the use of student records while ensuring compliance with potentially applicable statutory and regulatory requirements, such as the Family Educational Rights and Privacy Act (20 U.S.C.
+1. How could the Department use APIs that involve the use of student Start Printed Page 21453records while ensuring compliance with potentially applicable statutory and regulatory requirements, such as the Family Educational Rights and Privacy Act (20 U.S.C.
 1232g; 34 CFR Part 99) and the Privacy Act (5 U.S.C.
 552a and 34 CFR Part 5b)?

 2. How could APIs ensure that the appropriate individual has provided proper consent to permit the release of privacy-protected data to a third party?
 How can student data be properly safeguarded to prevent its release and use by third parties without the written consent often required?